layilin/SP23-33852/_annotations/book3.md

 115.519 rude lays.
 Unskilled or unrefined poetry.

 [plant] 115.522 sand-box shade.
-The sandbox (*Hura crepitans*) is a tree native to the tropical Americas.
-It gets its name from its seed pods, which, when dried, were used as sandboxes for blotting ink.
+The sandbox tree (*Hura crepitans*) gets its name from its seed pods, which, when dried, were used as sandboxes for blotting ink.
 Apart from being quite tall, the sandbox tree is peculiar for two other reasons: its leaves, bark, and sap are poisonous, and, when ripe, its seed pods open with loud, explosive sounds, flinging their seeds at speeds exceeding 100 mph.
+Its native range includes the tropical Americas.

 115.531 reed-built huts.
 Dwellings of enslaved Africans.